Terry Scholars, Class of 2018

 Mansfield High School, Mansfield

-Raneem Albosstani held several leadership positions including co-founder and president of the Marketing Student Association, as well as president of the Muslim Student Association and Bilingual Club.
+Raneem Albosstani, previously a Terry Scholar at the University of Texas at Arlington, held several leadership positions in high school including co-founder and president of the Marketing Student Association, as well as president of the Muslim Student Association and Bilingual Club.
 She was also community service project manager for CAIR-DFW refugee relief, as well as vice-president of leadership for DECA where she also won an award as a Top 10 marketing intern.
 Albosstani volunteered at Mission Arlington Health Clinic, Methodist Mansfield Medical Center, and the Medical and Dental Preparatory Association’s Homeless Outreach.
-She plans to major in neuroscience.
+She is majoring in neuroscience.

 Wylie High School, Wylie